She Taught ME How to Teach

 I eventually moved from my studio apartment into a house with a big deck that I soon covered with pots of blooming flowers.
 I stopped teaching in her studio because I had plenty of my own students.
 I started to create a world of music in my own studio.
 I built fires in the fireplace on rainy afternoons to make my studio so comfy that people didn't want to leave.
 (I still do that.)

-Now I live in a very large house, still with lots of pots of flowers blooming.
+Now I live in a big house, still with lots of pots of flowers blooming.

 In a twist of fate, it turns out the biggest favor Carol ever did was having a son who has become my closest friend and collaborator, Keith Snell.
 Thanks, Carol.
 We couldn't have done it without you.